What is Ultraviolet Light and Ultraviolet Sterilization?

 Ultraviolet or UV light has a wavelength longer that x-rays but shorter than that of visible light and is a form of electromagnetic radiation.
+Ultraviolet sterilization is the process of using UV light to kill microorganisms in water.
 Ultraviolet light is emitted by our Sun, however most of the mid and higher range wavelengths are blocked by ozone gas in our atmosphere.
 The lower range which borders the violet end range of visible light has more visible effects can be seen in manufactured devices that use UV light, such as tanning beds or black lights.

 How Does Ultraviolet Sterilization Work?